 Saint Vincent College Prevention Projects (SVCPP)

-The Saint Vincent College Prevention Projects, (SVCPP) established in 1978 and funded by Westmoreland Drug and Alcohol Commission, Inc., provides a variety of school-based prevention programs throughout Westmoreland County and the surrounding area of southwestern Pennsylvania.
+Provides a variety of school-based prevention programs throughout Westmoreland County and the surrounding area of southwestern Pennsylvania.
 SVCPP is committed to creating, promoting and strengthening wellness in people and systems to prevent Alcohol, Tobacco and Other Drug Abuse (ATOD), violence and other socially destructive behaviors using education, early intervention and community development.

-Saint Vincent College Prevention Projects
+St. Vincent College Prevention Projects–Information Pages